 3. The duty of fair dealing

-Franchise legislation in Canada imposes on all parties to a franchise agreement a duty of fair dealing in the performance and enforcement of the agreement.
+The franchise legislation imposes on all parties to a franchise agreement a duty of fair dealing in the performance and enforcement of the agreement.
 This includes the duty to act in good faith and in accordance with reasonable commercial standards.

 4. The right of association

-Franchisees have the right to associate with other franchisees and to form or join an organization of franchisees without penalty or interference from the franchisor.
-Any provision in a franchise agreement that restricts this right is void, and a franchisee has a right of action against the franchisor for breach of this right.
+The franchise legislation also entitles franchisees the right to associate with other franchisees and to form or join an organization of franchisees without penalty or interference from the franchisor.
+Any provision in a franchise agreement which restricts this right is void, and a franchisee has a right of action against the franchisor for breach.
 The right of association has been used by the courts to protect a franchisee's right to participate in a class action claim against a franchisor.

 5. Rights cannot be waived

-Under the franchise legislation, rights given to a franchisee and obligations imposed on a franchisor cannot be waived.
+Rights given to a franchisee and obligations imposed on a franchisor under the legislation cannot be waived.
 Accordingly, a release by the franchisee as a condition to the franchisor's consent to a renewal or transfer of its franchise must expressly exclude rights and obligations imposed by the legislation.

 6. Province of Québec